 Society’s perceptions slowly began to change as a result of new models of support, family advocacy and the presence of people with intellectual disabilities in communities.
 Greater and more diverse models of support began to emerge in the 1980s and the concept of community membership arrived.
 This represented a significant change in thinking from merely being in the community to becoming a part of the community.
 This movement asked communities to find a place for all citizens and to welcome diversity.
 Residential services began to support fewer people in group homes (4-6) and supported independent living arrangements developed.
 These smaller living situations were better tailored to meet the needs and desires of people living there.
 People rarely, if ever had an opportunity to choose their roommates or location.
 Day time options evolved to include a wider array of choices and program options.
 During the early 1980s supported employment agencies began to open, offering the first opportunities for community-based, meaningful employment.

 In the 1990s services continued to develop and evolve, with greater choice available to people.
-The concept of full citizenship was introduced and in 1996 the Vulnerable Person’s legislation was passed.
+The concept of full citizenship was introduced and in 1996 The Adults Living with an Intellectual Disability Act (ALIDA) - formerly known as the Vulnerable Person's Act - was passed.
 It recognizes people’s rights to choice and assumes capacity for decision making.
 The legislation promotes five guiding principles requiring a significant societal paradigm shift that still continues today.

 The new millennium has focused on choice, inclusion and person-centred supports.
 It has also brought the United Nations Convention on the Rights of People with Disabilities.
 This means that more and more, people have greater opportunity to direct their own lives.
 The values and philosophies of meaningful participation, self-direction, choice, respect and individuality are forefront in many services being offered today.
 Services operate from an asset-based perspective and seek opportunities to provide truly person-centred supports.
 The societal paradigm shift continues while individuals and their families expect and want new and innovative options available to them that promote true and full citizenship.
 Many services are evolving to meet these expectations.
 When real self-determination partners with community opportunities, relationships and commitment, the context for true citizenship emerges.